 - Make sure the wheeled device your child uses is free of debris and not worn out.

-“If your child sustains a fall that results in loss of consciousness, change in behavior, seizure activity, severe headache, vomiting or swelling over the head, always seek medical attention promptly,” Dr. Rose says.
+“If your child sustains a fall that results in loss of consciousness, change in behavior, seizure activity, severe headache, vomiting or swelling over the head, always seek medical attention promptly,” Dr. Rose.

-Wrist and ankle sprains can generally be treated with rest, ice, compression, elevation (RICE) and over-the-counter analgesics such as ibuprofen, she says.
-If there’s severe pain or swelling in the extremities after a fall, or if pain is not improving, it’s time to see a doctor.
+While hoverboard dangers are a concern, it’s always best to just be aware of what your child needs.
+Wrist and ankle sprains can generally be treated with rest, ice, compression, elevation (RICE) and over-the-counter analgesics such as ibuprofen, Dr. Rose says.
+If there’s severe pain or swelling in the extremities after a fall, or if the pain is not improving, it’s time to make a doctor appointment.